argonautproject/scheduling/source/pages/patient-scheduling.md

 - Patient uses a third-party application to schedule an appointment
 - Open scheduling model
 - User level Login and trust
-- Prefetching available open slots
-- Third Party App able to aquire:
+- Third Party App able to acquire:
   - Scheduling business rules for target organization
   - At a minimum FHIR resource ids for Location and Practitioner
+  - Accepts subscription notifications
-- FHIR Scheduling Server maintains a version history of Slots
+- FHIR Scheduling Server:
+  - Supports FHIR event based subscriptions
+  - Allows writing of Appointments by 3rd party applications

 #### Scenario 3a.
 New Patient Schedules an Appointment with a Provider without being in health system
 {:.no_toc}